Knife owners will be protected while traveling with their knives in the U.S.

 - If you are arrested and in compliance with the Act, you have the right to receive costs and reasonable attorney’s fees and have any official records expunged.

-- There is no protection for anyone involved in criminal activity or with the intent to commit a crime.
+- No protection exists for anyone involved in criminal activity or intending to commit a crime.